-David Strite and Rachel Dalton successfully defended two internal medicine physicians against claims that they failed to timely diagnose limb ischemia in a patient presenting with bilateral lower extremity weakness.
+David Strite and Rachel Dalton Dearmond successfully defended two internal medicine physicians against claims that they failed to timely diagnose limb ischemia in a patient presenting with bilateral lower extremity weakness.
 Plaintiff argued that the standard of care required the internal medicine physicians to consider a vascular cause for Plaintiff’s complaints because of an aortic aneurysm repair graft she received more than 20 years prior.
-Strite and Dalton argued that Plaintiff’s presentation was exceedingly rare for vascular occlusion.
+Strite and Dearmond argued that Plaintiff’s presentation was exceedingly rare for vascular occlusion.
 Plaintiff’s presentation was much more consistent with a neurological or infectious etiology, and the Defendants were reasonable in their actions to work-up these conditions.
 Plaintiff asked the jury to return a verdict in the amount of $17,160,314.60.
-The jury agreed with Strite and Dalton and rendered a verdict in favor of all Defendants.
+The jury agreed with Strite and Dearmond and rendered a verdict in favor of all Defendants.